OpenKMIP/PyKMIP/docs/source/server.rst

    is no upgrade path.

-Long term, the intent is to add support for more robust database and storage backends available through ``sqlalchemy``.
+Long term, the intent is to add support for more robust database and storage backends available through ``SQLAlchemy``.
 If you are interested in this work, please see :doc:`Development <development>` for more information.

 .. _authentication: